scrallex/score/README.md

   --domain-root output/planbench_by_domain/logistics \
   --dynamic-target 0.025 --dynamic-window 0.005 \
   --pvalue-threshold 0.05 --pvalue-metric min \
+  --use-native-quantum \
   --output analysis/router_config_logistics_invalid_5pct.json

+When the native bindings are installed, add `--use-native-quantum` to `scripts/planbench_to_stm.py`, `scripts/enrich_features.py`, and `scripts/experiments/build_causal_domain.py` to ensure the manifolds are built with the QFH/QBSA kernel rather than the simplified fallback.

 If VAL traces are not available you can synthesise them directly from the generated plans: